 Either way, they will last 4 to 5 days if properly stored.

-Yes, you can freeze this banana peanut butter oat bars.
+Yes, you can freeze these banana peanut butter bars.
 Here’s how:

 If you make this recipe, be sure to snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
 Lastly, follow along on Facebook and Pinterest for the latest recipe updates!